viktorwinschel/moma/docs/src/index.md

-# MoMa
+# MoMa: Central Banks for All

-A Julia package implementing a Monetary Macro Accounting (MoMa).
+A Julia package implementing a Monetary Macro Accounting (MoMa) of Menéndez and Winschel.
-To be extended with categorical tools of Memory Evolutive Systems (MES).
+To be extended with categorical tools of Memory Evolutive Systems (MES) of Ehresmann and Vanbremeersch.

-The money theory works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to the smallest level of a box ordering screws.
+The monetary theory of MoMa works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to smaller levels down like to processes of a box ordering screws.
-MoMa is a multi-level accounting theory for macro accounting extending micro accounting aka double-entry bookkeeping.
+MoMa is a multi-level accounting theory for macro accounting with different time scales extending micro accounting aka double-entry bookkeeping.

 ## Overview

-MoMa provides this documentation and implementations of
+This documentation contain implementations and

 - Basic category theoretical constructions
 - Basic simulation of a MoMa national accounting